MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-identifiers.md

 ```
 The position of the dashes (-) and the braces at the beginning and end of the GUID are required.

-Use bcdedit /enum /v to display GUIDs associated with identifers.
+Use bcdedit /enum /v to display GUIDs associated with identifiers.

 ```console
 C:\>bcdedit /enum /v